Emboldened Democrats are making their demands on tax reform

 WASHINGTON — Still stinging from last week's health care defeat in the Senate, congressional Republicans are looking to move forward on another one of their major legislative goals — tax reform.
 And emboldened Democrats Tuesday made clear their demands that any effort to restructure the nation's tax code be conducted on a bipartisan basis.

-“As long as both Donald Trump and our Republican colleagues try to go it alone, they’re going to have a very rough time,” Senate Majority Leader Chuck Schumer said.
+“As long as both Donald Trump and our Republican colleagues try to go it alone, they’re going to have a very rough time,” Senate Minority Leader Chuck Schumer said.

 All but three of the Senate Democrats sent a letter to Majority Leader Mitch McConnell laying out Democratic conditions for tax reform, including an insistence that Republicans drop plans to advance the legislation through reconciliation — a process that would eliminate the need for Democratic votes.

-“There’s a lot to work with here if you want to reject the ‘my way or highway’ politics,” said Sen. Ron Wyden, R-Ore., and ranking member of the Senate Finance Committee.
+“There’s a lot to work with here if you want to reject the ‘my way or highway’ politics,” said Sen. Ron Wyden, D-Ore., and ranking member of the Senate Finance Committee.

 The demands also include no tax cuts for the nation's top one percent of wage earners and an insistence that any reform not raise the federal debt.